louay321/Simon_says_game/readme.md

+# Simon Says

-# this web app is a simple game project implementing jquery
+## this web app is a simple game project implementing jquery

 ## rules